5 Uncrowded Adventures in Southwest Wyoming

 Fossil Basin sits between the beautiful Hams Fork River, Bridger-Teton National Forest, and sagebrush-scented prairies.
 Made up of the southwestern Wyoming towns of Kemmerer and Diamondville, the basin is rich with history from its early beginning as an ancient subtropical lake, its mid-life as a booming mining town and, now, as one of Wyoming’s best-kept destination secrets.

 With plenty of unique activities and few crowds, you’re sure to add Fossil Basin to your short-list of favorite places to get away from it all.
-Here are four of the best things to do in the Fossil Basin area:
+Here are five of the best things to do in the Fossil Basin area:

 1. Go Fly Fishing or Ice Fishing